MoenMi/notes/classes/st560/mindtap-8.md

-# MindTap 8 - Interval Estimation
+# 8 - Interval Estimation

 A **point estimator** is a sample statistic used to estimate a population parameter.
 For examples, the sample mean $\bar{x}$ is a point estimator for the population mean $\mu$ and the sample proportion $\bar{p}$ is a point estimator of the population proportion $p$.